 the EAP provider ensures professional counselling is provided by qualified health professionals;

-confidentiality will be maintained, which means individual details of staff who attend EAP counselling sessions will not be provided to the University;
+confidentiality will be maintained, which means individual details of staff members who attend EAP counselling sessions will not be provided to the University;

 the effective operation of the EAP is monitored, evaluated and reviewed regularly; and

-quarterly reports are received from the EAP provider that assist the University to support is meeting the needs of staff and the University.
-These reports do not contain information that identifies individual staff that have used the service.
+quarterly reports are received from the EAP provider that assist the University to support is meeting the needs of staff members and the University.
+These reports do not contain information that identifies individual staff members that have used the service.

 4. Application of Policy